StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Check the box and click **Next** if you agree with the terms

-We'll send you a confirmation link by e-mail to make sure we got your e-mail right.
+We'll send you a confirmation link by e-mail to make sure we got your e-mail address right.

 - Go to the e-mail and **follow the link** to **confirm your e-mail address**